Skip to main content

 (C) vulnerable adult's medical condition and needs, and the physician's recommendation;

-(D) vulnerable adult's situation or unique circumstances to provide an appropriate and safe level of care;
+(D) vulnerable adult's situation or unique circumstances in order to provide an appropriate and safe level of care;

 (E) availability of facilities to meet the vulnerable adult's needs;